 - The same connection can apply to additional exports and imports across multiple integrations, within the same account.
-(For security purposes, a connection may be applied only to a single tile in an Integration App.)

 - All items in a queue are sent in parallel.
 However, it is possible for a single connection to act as a gateway – and on occasion, as a bottleneck – for processing large sets of data from multiple queries.